Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 ### Call (requests)

 A simple spatial filter can be supplied as a bounding box.
-This is a common way of filtering spatial data and can be supplied as a parameter:
+This is a common way of filtering spatial data and can be supplied as a parameter.
+We adopt the OGC API Features [[ogcapi-features-1]] bounding box parameter:

 <div class="rule" id="api-36">
   <p class="rulelab"><strong>API-36</strong>: Supply a simple spatial filter as a bounding box parameter</p>